halocline/grommet/src/js/components/Pagination/README.md

 **pagination.button.hover.background.color**

-Background color when the button when hovered.
+Background color of the button when hovered.
 Expects `string | { dark: string, light: string }`.

 Defaults to